debridge-finance/debridge-contracts-v1/examples/README.md

 ## Demo Scripts of Interaction with deBridge Protocol

-This repository demonstrates how to interact with deBridge infrastructure in order to send arbitrary data and liquidity between any blockchains supported by the protocol
+This repository demonstrates how to interact with deBridge infrastructure in order to send arbitrary data and liquidity between any blockchains supported by the protocol.

 In order to run scripts please configure your local environment first: